-Narayana was the son of an asan (traditional schoolmaster).
-He was educated in Malayalam, Tamil, and Sanskrit.
+Narayana was the son of an asan (traditional school master).
+He was educated in Malayalam, Tamil and Sanskrit.
 Soon after his parents died, he left home in spiritual pursuit.
-The plight of depressed classes pained him.
-To escape caste discrimination, people in the lower castes got converted to Christianity and Islam.
+He was pained by the plight of depressed classes.
+To escape caste discrimination, people in the lower castes got converted into Christianity and Islam.
 Casteism was ruling the roost in Kerala, about which Swami Vivekananda had said:

 “Was there ever a sillier thing before in the world than what I saw in Malabar country?
 The poor Pariah is not allowed to pass through the same street as the high-caste man, but if he changes his name to a hodge-podge English name, it is all right; or to a Mohammedan name, it is all right.
 What inference would you draw except that these Malabaris are all lunatics, their homes so many lunatic asylums, and that they are to be treated with derision by every race in India until they mend their manners and know better.
 Shame upon them that such wicked and diabolical customs are allowed; their own children are allowed to die of starvation, but as soon as they take up some other religion they are well fed.
 There ought to be no more fight between the castes.